 Dana Cutting—Of Counsel

 I was born in the Bahamas and raised in Brooklyn.
 After I received my bachelor's degree in Anthropology and Archaeology, I completed a paralegal program at New York University.
 My first paralegal job was with a firm that specialized in personal injury cases.
 Working on behalf of seriously injured people had a profound effect on me.
-I met people who were suffering, and helping them meant the world to me.
+I met people suffering, and helping them meant the world to me.
 As a lawyer, it still does.

 I began working at Barasch McGarry as a paralegal in 1998.
 I remained with the firm throughout law school, working during the day, and attending classes after work.
 This was an exhausting time for me and a trying time for my family.
 My days were long—I began work early in the morning and attended classes late into the evening.
 I was seldom at home, and when I was, it was to study or sleep.
 In 2004, I graduated magna cum laude from Brooklyn Law School.

-What has always motivated me is that, through this work as an NYC personal injury attorney, I can help to restore dignity and quality to people's lives, and stand up for them when they might otherwise be forgotten.
+What always has motivated me is that, through this work as an NYC personal injury attorney, I can help to restore dignity and quality to people's lives, and stand up for them when they might otherwise be forgotten.

 I am especially honored to work on behalf of the lion-hearted members of the New York City Fire Department.
 It is my fortune to know them.